 5 Healthy High Protein Foods

-Peanuts.
-Major components that make up peanuts are fats, fiber, and protein, for our lucky all of those major components are healthy types when it comes to peanuts.
-The content of protein in peanuts is really high, we’ re talking for about 38 grams protein per 100g Peanuts or 76% of daily value.
+Major components that makeup peanuts are fats, fiber, and protein, for our lucky all of those major components are healthy types when it comes to peanuts.
+The content of protein in peanuts is really high, we’ re talking about 38 grams protein per 100g Peanuts or 76% of daily value.
 So try to add this protein punch into your daily diet as a snack, add them to granola bar recipes, to a healthy salad, make peanut butter.

-Pistachio.
-They offer good sources of protein and fiber and also many other nutrients essential for optimum health.
+Pistachio offers a good amount of protein and fiber and also many other nutrients essential for optimum health.
 Adding this excellent source of protein into your diet is no mistake.
 Protein content – 100g Pistachio nuts, dry roasted contain 21g protein or 42% of daily value.
-Pistachio is available in the markets year around, In the grocery stores you may choose roasted, salted, shelled, sweetened, etc.
+Pistachio is available in the markets year round, In the grocery stores you may choose roasted, salted, shelled, sweetened, etc.